 Do look at our training manual that has great instructions – which you will have to adapt to the situation of course.
 The whole manual is available for a free download on our website.
 Click the following link and then click on to all the chapters: CR Trainers Manual: 12 skills 2nd edition You might start the group on the first skill, “a win-win approach” or start with a skill that seems the most important one for your group to learn.
 Then work the other material around that.

-We do suggest that you read the relevant part of the manual in advance of each session so you can do some leading.
+Do read the relevant part of the manual in advance of each session so you can do some leading.

 It is not too difficult to train your own Conflict Resolution trainers.
 Start with one study group, working through the material.
 Then try to encourage every participant to establish their own study group.
-People are doing this all over the world and having enormous success and satisfaction from it.

 Answer: Unfortunately the CR Trainers Manual is only available in English, but part and full translation is welcome and does not attract a royalty fee.
 (We are hugely grateful for copies, especially if we can disseminate them to others.)

 The first edition of the book Everyone Can Win is available cost-free in Russian.
 (Click the link if this is the language you need.)
 We also have 1st edition copies in Spanish, Indonesian, Romanian and Russian currently available for purchase.
+See SHOP LINK here.

 Answer: We would be honoured and delighted if you were to translate our Trainers Manual.
 So long as you include our contact details on each page you certainly have our permission to do so.
-We love to make our material as freely and widely available as possible in each circumstance.
+We love to make our material as freely and widely available as possible.
 It is a document that has been tried and tested and used extensively by many trainers throughout the world, and they have found it highly effective.
 So it is certainly worth the work it will take.

 Do consider how widely might you be able to distribute the manual once you have translated it?
 Could we make a link to it from our website?
 Could you make it a link from yours?
 (This is not a requirement for you to have permission.)